 Do I need travel medical insurance for Madrid?

-There is no obligatory need to buy travel health insurance before you visit Madrid.
+There is no obligatory need to buy travel health insurance before you visit Madrid unless you need a Schengen visa.
 But an unforeseen medical emergency might be quite expensive, and it would be wise to secure yourself with a travel medical insurance policy.

 Why buy travel medical insurance for Madrid?